InformaticsMatters/docker-postgres-dump-loader/README.md

 ## Usage
-Build the container with the database dumps in the `dumps` directory (ideally encrypted with gpg).
+Build the container with the database dumps in the `dumps` directory (encrypted with zip).
 Then, when built and pushed the image can be run as a Kubernetes Job using the simple Job template in the repo and psql commands issued to load the data into the new DB.